BenjBoug/ReportGenerator/README.md

 ReportGenerator is a simple command line tool to generate document in DocX, PDF and HTML from a template file and JSON data.

+You just have to give the path of a template file ([how to build it](https://code.google.com/p/xdocreport/wiki/DocxDesignReport)) and give the data in JSON format to create the merged document in the format you want.

 Usage
 ===============